-It can be hard to imagine, over millions of unexploded landmines randomly lies throughout the countryside of Cambodia.
+It can be hard to imagine, over millions of unexploded landmines randomly lie throughout the countryside of Cambodia.
 Those land mines were sowed by the Khmer Rouge about 15 years ago and still pose a great menace to the livelihood of Cambodians in rural areas who rely on agriculture but landmines lead to low productivity.
-To know better about the brutal history of Khmer Rouge, pay a visit to the Killing Fields of Choeung Ek and Tuol Sleng Genocide Museum in the capital city of Phnom Penh.
+To know better about the brutal history of the Khmer Rouge, pay a visit to the Killing Fields of Choeung Ek and Tuol Sleng Genocide Museum in the capital city of Phnom Penh.

 What is Angkor?
 Angkor is a history, a dynasty, a city, an architectural complex, and an art.
 The word "Angkor" comes from Nagara, meaning "city".
 From the 9th to the 15th century, Angkor was the capital of the powerful Ancient Khmer Empire.
 However, with the decline of the Ancient Khmer Empire, the capital was abandoned.
-The temples were deserted and engulfed by jungles until in 1858 a French explorer ventured into the jungle, discovered the sprawling Angkor City and brought it to the world's attention.
+The temples were deserted and engulfed by jungles until in 1858 a French explorer ventured into the jungle, discovered the sprawling Angkor City, and brought it to the world's attention.
 There are thousands of temples in the region.
 Angkor Wat is the most famous one.
 It is the soul of Cambodians.
-It is the world's largest religious monument, attracting an endless stream of experts, travelers, worshipers.
+It is the world's largest religious monument, attracting an endless stream of experts, travelers, and worshipers.

-Time stands still in the port city of Sihanoukville where every balcony of the waterfront restaurants is breathtaking enough to be a move set.
-However, it is mentioned here not for the beautiful city but for a remarkable hero in Cambodia history – the King Norodom Sihanouk.
+Time stands still in the port city of Sihanoukville where every balcony of the waterfront restaurants is breathtaking enough to be a movie set.
+However, it is mentioned here not for the beautiful city but for a remarkable hero in Cambodia's history – King Norodom Sihanouk.
 Known as the Father of the Nation he won the independence of the country from France in 1953.
 To celebrate the liberation of Cambodians from France, the Independence Monument was built in Phnom Penh and a city was named Sihanoukville to honor the hero of the nation.

-Landmines are still there, poverty is still prevailing, but the ancient, mythical kingdom of Cambodia is still attracting legions of travelers from around the world for its unique, thought-provoking charm exuding from the Angkor temples, the smiling faces of people, the ancient culture…and perhaps poverty.
+Landmines are still there, and poverty is still prevailing, but the ancient, mythical kingdom of Cambodia is still attracting legions of travelers from around the world for its unique, thought-provoking charm exuding from the Angkor temples, the smiling faces of people, the ancient culture…and perhaps poverty.
 Set foot on it, taste it and you're going to love it.
 Before you go and see for yourself, have a look at this 8-Day Best of Cambodia that covers the highlights of Cambodia.

-A monk in a temple of Cambodia
+A monk in a temple in Cambodia